aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 ---
-title: "Create a Kinesis data stream"
+title: "Create a Kinesis Firehose"
 chapter: false
 weight: 11
 ---

-You start with creating a Kinesis data stream.
+Next you create a Kinesis Firehose to allow for transforming and enrichment of the source data to eventually store into an S3 bucket.

+( TBD)

 In Kinesis Data Stream a **shard** is the base throughput unit.
 One shard provides a capacity of 1MB/sec data input and 2MB/sec data output.
 One shard can support up to 1000 PUT records per second.
 You will specify the number of shards needed when you create the data stream.